ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

                         V
               Network Layer Interface
 ~~~~~~~~~~
-{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture"}
+{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture\[MICHAEL: "I think it's bad that establishment is missing from the figure - but I understand it could get messy.
+Maybe writing '(pre-)estabilshment' could help, to indicate that there is bot pre-establishment and establishment?"]"}

 ## Transport Services API Concepts